Our 2023 classroom visit dates:

 Head of Belgium Programme

-Lies coordinates Lie Detectors’ activities in Belgium.
-She is an accomplished project manager with over 25 years of experience in both public and private sectors, including science communication and press relations at Vrije Universiteit Brussel, advocacy for the European educational organisation effe, teaching and production assistance at various media, such as RTL-west, Deutsche Welle and ORF.
-She studied history and political sciences in Essen, and speaks Dutch, English, French and German.
+Lies coordinates Lie Detectors’ training programmes in Belgium, designing country-level strategy and delivering training for Belgian and international journalists.
+She is an accomplished project manager with more than 25 years’ experience in both public and private sectors, including science communication and press relations at Vrije Universiteit Brussel, advocacy for the European educational organisation effe, teaching and production assistance at various media, such as RTL-west, Deutsche Welle and ORF.
+She studied history and political sciences in Essen, and speaks English, French, Dutch and German.

 ANNKATRIN KAISER

-Annkatrin heads Lie Detectors activities in Germany and manages its expansion within the country.
-She is an experienced non-profit professional who previously led the Europe Division of Stiftung Mercator.
-Annkatrin has a special interest in the societal impact and negative consequences of disinformation.
-She holds a master’s degree in political sciences and also studied philosophy and economics in Germany and Turkey.
+Annkatrin heads Lie Detectors’ training activities in Germany, managing operations and implementing Lie Detectors’ strategy and activities with a large country-level pool of coordinators and trainers.
+She represents Lie Detectors as second chair of Germany’s media literacy asssociation Journalismus macht Schule and has overseen and helped build a German-speaking training programme in Switzerland.
+Annkatrin is an experienced non-profit professional who previously led the Europe Division of Stiftung Mercator.
+She holds a master’s degree in political sciences and studied philosophy and economics in Germany and Turkey.

 ANN-KATHRIN HORN